How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Set Up Deals and Sales Stages

-- Reflect the real buying journey by creating deal stages that match how your buyers actually make purchasing decisions.
+Also, in addition to customizing your fields, you also need to modify the deal stages so your buyers can accurately see the journey.- Reflect the real buying journey by creating deal stages that match how your buyers actually make purchasing decisions.

 - Define clear criteria for stage movement so a deal moves forward only when specific actions are completed.